It is never too late to buy life insurance policy. If you are in your 50’s and are looking for coverage, you have several options.

 If you are on a budget or need protection for a limited period — say, until you retire, or your kids leave home — consider term life insurance.
 It is more affordable and easier to understand.
-On the other hand, if you wish to leave a legacy, money for funeral costs, or want over 50s life insurance to enhance your life insurance retirement plan, permanent life insurance could be a good option.
+On the other hand, if you wish to leave a legacy, money for funeral costs, or want over 50s life insurance to enhance your life insurance retirement plan, permanent life policy could be a good option.

 Keep on reading to find out if purchasing over 50s life insurance makes sense for you and how much it costs.